What post types does it support? How does it integrate with SEO?

 How do I create the parallax effect within Storytelling?

 When you publish two images in a row a parallax scrolling animation will automatically be added and there will be transitions between the images on the front-end.
+(Note: This functionality only works when you've selected Create > New Story from the left navigation menu)

 There are no special buttons or tags needed to activate the parallax effect since the effect is generated at the template level.